lucian-12/DCA-Practice-Questions/Installation_and_Configuration.md

-If you want to use the self-signed certificate that UCP has out of the box, you can set up the SANs when you install UCP with the \--san argument.
+If you want to use the self-signed certificate that UCP has out of the box, you can set up the SANs when you install UCP with the .-san argument.
 You can also add them after installation.

 [[https://github.com/docker/docker.github.io]{.ul}](https://github.com/docker/docker.github.io)